 about a tiny world

-“A Tiny World” is a passion project, created by Canadian artist and software specialist, Julie Laurin.
+“A Tiny World” is a passion project, created by Canadian artist, Julie Laurin.
 It’s an ongoing project to introduce the general population to the microscopic world, and to share Julie’s exploration and curiosities along the way.
-The project is largely self-funded, with additional funding from Twitch subscribers.
+The project is largely self-funded, with additional funding from Twitch subscribers, Ko-Fi donors, and Patreon subscribers!

 “A Tiny World” currently explores freshwater samples from ponds, creeks and swamps, as well as urban microscopic life that lives on balconies and sidewalks all around us.
 However, it was never intended to be exclusively focused on Science.
 The goal of this project is to see what other possibilities we can explore from the point of view of everyone’s curiosity, whether they be artists, scientists, or hobbyists.